Moroccan Agency for Sustainable Energy

-Masen, the Moroccan Agency for Solar Energy, is a privately owned Moroccan company with public funding.
+Masen, the Moroccan Agency for Sustainable Energy, is a privately owned Moroccan company with public funding.
 It was created in 2010 to lead the Moroccan solar project to generate electricity from solar power by installing a minimum capacity of 2,000 MW by 2020 (the Noor Plan).

 In 2016, Masen became the Moroccan Agency for Sustainable Energy.
-Its remit was extended to all renewable energy sources (chiefly solar, wind and hydropower) and its goal is to achieve a minimum installed capacity of 3,000 MW by 2020 and 6,000 MW by 2030.
+Its remit was extended to all renewable energy sources (chiefly solar, wind and hydro-power) and its goal is to achieve a minimum installed capacity of 3,000 MW by 2020 and 6,000 MW by 2030.

-Masen develops integrated energy projects (renewables installations) under an agreement between the Moroccan state and Masen.
+Masen develops integrated energy projects (renewable installations) under an agreement between the Moroccan state and Masen.

 Deployment of the Noor project

 The Noor plan, led by Masen, aims to develop a minimum capacity of 2,000 MW of solar power by 2020 (equivalent to 14 per cent of Morocco's total installed electricity capacity by this date).

 This was expected to require more than 9 billion dollars of investment by 2020 and prevent the emission of 3.7 million tonnes of CO_{2}.

-The Noor plan's first multi-technology megaproject, gathering four power plants with a total capacity of more than 580 MW, is being rolled out in the region of Ouarzazate, a city in south-east Morocco:
+The Noor plan's first multi-technology mega-project, gathering four power plants with a total capacity of more than 580 MW, is being rolled out in the region of Ouarzazate, a city in south-east Morocco: